umbraco/Umbraco.StorageProviders/README.md

 }
 ```

-There's multiple ways to configure the provider, it can be done in code:
+There're multiple ways to configure the provider, it can be done in code:

 ```csharp
 services.AddUmbraco(_env, _config)